-Members shall not discharge their firearms, either at or from a moving vehicle, unless deadly force is being used against the member, another person, or a crowd of people with the intent to inflict fatal injuries.
+Members shall not discharge their firearms, either at or from a moving vehicle, unless deadly force is being used against the member or another person/s.
 For the purposes of this lesson, a moving vehicle is not considered deadly force except when it is reasonable to believe the moving vehicle is being used to ram or attempt to ram a crowd of people with the intent to inflict fatal injuries.
 As a rule, members shall avoid tactics that could place them in a position where a vehicle could be used against them.